OUR CALENDAR OF UPCOMING EVENTS :

 Your MEMBERSHIP in the club gets you a copy of The Glassblower, HGCP's monthly newsletter.
 It is sent to each member prior to each upcoming meeting.
 It shares information about the previous month's program, upcoming meeting information, events and trip information.

 Dues for the year are $20.
+If you want to receive a PRINTED copy of the Glassblower news-letter, dues are $30.
 If you think that you would like to attend a meeting to learn more about American Glass and our Club, please use the links here and head to the Membership and/or the Contact Us pages.
-The optional dinner at the Crowne Plaza Hotel is $23.00 for members and $27.00 for guests.
+The optional dinner at the Crowne Plaza Hotel is $24.00 for members and $28.00 for guests.

 What do I get for my $20.00 membership?